medic/medic-docs/configuration/csv-to-docs.md

 In your project home directory create a new json file named `csvs-on-google-drive.json`.

-The keys should be the name of the CSV file stored locally, and for the value use the google id for the document.
-The name of the file must match what the file is generating a doc for.
-See the documentation [here](https://github.com/medic/medic-conf#csv-file-name) for naming files.
+The keys must be the relative path and filename where the CSV will be stored locally — see the CSV [file documentation](https://github.com/medic/medic-conf#csv-file-name) for the notation.
+The value of each key must be the ID of the corresponding file in Google Drive — the ID can be obtained from the URL eg `https://docs.google.com/spreadsheets/d/{FILE_ID}/edit`.

 ```json
 {